 Public Consultation on Issues Paper on Insurance Sector Operational Resilience

-In response to these emerging trends, the IAIS’ Operational Resilience Task Force (ORTF) has now published for consultation its Issues Paper on Insurance Sector Operational Resilience.
+In response to these emerging trends, the IAIS’ Operational Resilience Task Force (ORTF) has published an Issues Paper on Insurance Sector Operational Resilience.
 The paper identifies issues impacting operational resilience in the insurance sector and provides examples of how supervisors are approaching these developments, with consideration of lessons learnt during the Covid-19 pandemic.

-Recognising that operational resilience is a broad and evolving area, the paper addresses three specific operational resilience sub-topics concerning areas the ORTF considers as matters of significant and increasing operational risk and, therefore, of immediate interest to supervisors:
+Recognising that operational resilience is a broad and evolving area, the paper addresses the following three operational resilience sub-topics, which the ORTF considers as matters of significant and increasing operational risk and, therefore, of immediate interest to supervisors:

 - Cyber resilience